Major Types of Cardiac Defects in Children

 At our world class hospitals in India, minimally invasive approaches to the repair of ASD have now been developed.
 In most cases, the size of the incision is simply decreased with different approaches to cardiopulmonary bypass.
 Examples include partial or full submammary skin incision, hemisternotomy, and limited thoracotomy.
 The goal is to improve cosmetic results because these approaches are not associated with decreased morbidity or mortality.
 In recent times, ASD have been closed by using a variety of catheter-implanted occlusion devices rather than by direct surgical closure with cardiopulmonary bypass.

 These devices are placed through a femoral venous approach and are deployed like an umbrella to seal the septal defect.
 These devices work best for centrally located secundum defects.
 Our cardiologist with congenital experience will continue patient care to monitor for recurrence of the shunt and to ensure that the patient has returned to normal activities and cardiac function.
-Refer a Patient
+Get Estimate

 Ventricular Septal Defect (VSD)